AriFordsham/GHCWiki/dependent-haskell/phase2.md

 - INVARIANT: If a `ForAllTy` quantifies over a coercion variable, that variable *must* be mentioned later in the type.

-With these choices, we never have to equate `ForAllTy`s with `FunTy`s in, say, `eqType`.
-The downside to this design is that it is non-performant: we must do a free-variable check when building `ForAllTy`s to maintain the invariant.
+With these choices, we never have to equate `ForAllTy`s with `FunTy`s in, say, `eqType`. **SLPJ: non sequitur.
+The intro was a about `typeKind` but here you switch to `eqType`.**  The downside to this design is that it is non-performant: we must do a free-variable check when building `ForAllTy`s to maintain the invariant.
 However, the key observation here is that we need to do this check only when building a `ForAllTy` with a coercion variable -- *something we never do today*.
 So it will be rare in the near future.
 And, we should be able to easily distinguish when we're about to quantify over a coercion, so the normal `mkForAllTy` can just `ASSERT` that its variable is a tyvar.
 We'll have a new `mkCoVarForAllTy` that quantifies over coercions and does the free-variable check.

 We believe that, in the future, `FunTy` and `ForAllTy` may merge into `PiTy`.
 That future is not yet here, and there's no need to rush it.